eshaank1/student/index.md

 ---
 layout: default
-title: Student Blog
+title: Eshaan Kumar's CSP Student Blog
 ---

-## Build you Home Page here
+## Eshaan Kumar's CSP Student Blog
-This is about your journey.
-Start now!!!
+This is about my journey.
+Take a look around!

+## Tennis

+## Hobbies
+I enjoy watching movies, listening to music

+## Sports
+I enjoy watching football and playing fantasy g

+## Computer Science
+I love computer science and this class is my favorite.

 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.